How To Create A Content Map For Your Website

 How do I create a Content Map?

 Creating a Content Map is quite simple.
 First, identify all the different types of content that will be featured on your site (e.g., blog posts, images, videos).
-Then organize them into logical groups based on topics or themes – this will become the structure for your Content Map.
+Then organize them into logical groups based on topics or themes – this will become the structure for your strategy document.
 Finally, assign each piece of content to one or more categories within those groups – this will become the hierarchy for your map.
 Once you have created these two elements – structure and hierarchy – you have created your Content Map!

 What are some benefits of using a Content Map?